frconor-ebook/meditations/_posts/2025-04-23-st-catherine-of-siena.md

 This is not just the job of numeraries and priests.
 Everybody must be involved.

-In *The Forge*, St. Josemariá says, "The following comment, which caused me great sorrow, will also make you reflect: 'I see very clearly why there is a lack of resistance, and why what resistance there is to iniquitous laws is so ineffective, for above, below, and in the middle there are many people---so very many!---who just follow the crowd" (Josemaría Escrivá, *The Forge*, Point 465).
+In *The Forge*, St. Josemaría says, "The following comment, which caused me great sorrow, will also make you reflect: 'I see very clearly why there is a lack of resistance, and why what resistance there is to iniquitous laws is so ineffective, for above, below, and in the middle there are many people---so very many!---who just follow the crowd" (Josemaría Escrivá, *The Forge*, Point 465).

 We\'re called to clash with our environment, not to follow the crowd, to be leaders, to make a splash, to transmit truth.